bkomorniczak/glowing-octo-guide/README.md

 ## Setting Up the Project
 To make the installation process as straightforward as possible, we have created a Gradle build task.
 This task simplifies the process, allowing you to set up and run the project with a single command.
 Here are the steps to get everything up and running:
 ### Clone the Repository:
 First, clone the project repository to your local machine using Git.
-You can do this by running the following command in your terminal:
+You can do this by running the following command in your terminal.

 ![git](git.gif)